AndreLouisCaron/imde/code/scripts.rst

 .. mat:current-toolbox:: imde

+.. mat:function:: [ listing ] = list_datasets ()

+   This function makes a listing of image files in the ``./data/f/`` folder.

+   :returns: a cell array in which each element is suitable for a call to
+             :mat:fn:`load_dataset`.

 .. mat:function:: [ f ] = load_dataset ( name )

    Loads a dataset by name and returns the clean input image in its original